yrc42/Winter2019_notes/psci/psci2.md

 - Ethnic discrimination encourages collective action, due to intensifying group identities.
 Also encourages members to make sacrifices for their identity (pay taxes, join army, etc.)
 - Ethnic inclusion weakens collective identity, impedes collective sacrifice.

-Implications of this

-- Is racism/melting pot always better than multiculturalism
+## Is racism/melting pot always better than multiculturalism?

-- Logic: negation -> collective identity -> collective efforts to protect identity
+- **Fundamental Logic: negation -> collective identity -> collective efforts to protect identity**
-- Positive consequence – group members embrace tasks that bring honour to their society (pay taxes, join army, etc.)
+- **Positive consequence** – group members **embrace tasks** that bring **honour** to their identity (pay taxes, join army, etc.)
-- Negative consequence – group members deny problems that bring stigma to identity (denying poverty issues within community, believing they are too proud)
+- **Negative consequence** – group members **deny problems** that bring **stigma** to identity (denying poverty issues within community, believing they are too proud)

-Case study: HIV/AIDs pandemic in brazil/south Africa
+### Case study: HIV/AIDs pandemic in brazil/south Africa

 - Brazil was much more proactive than south Africa.
-- Brazil was also much more successful.
+Brazil was also much more successful.
 - How did this happen?
-- Under ethnic discrimination: group identities are strong.
-Individuals perceive social problems targeted at specific groups.
+- **Under ethnic discrimination**: **group identities are strong.
+The blame for social problems targeted at specific groups.
 Targeting creates stigma for the problem group.
-To safeguard collective identity, the problem group mobilize to deny problem, actively refuse help. i.e (blacks targeted during the HIV crisis, they deny help, deny the crisis existed).
+To safeguard collective identity, the problem group mobilize to deny problem, actively refuse help**. i.e (blacks targeted during the HIV crisis, they deny help, deny the crisis existed).
-- Under ethnic inclusiveness:group identities are weak, thus, people perceive problems to be shared/pooled across groups.
+- **Under ethnic inclusiveness: group identities are weak, thus, people perceive problems to be shared/pooled across groups.
 Stigma loses meaning without targeting, as pooling drives out stigma.
 Culprits are understood as victims.
-All individuals acknowledge problem and seek help.
+All individuals acknowledge problem and seek help.**

+### Case study: Hindu

+- Hindu heartland controls most legislative seats(hence government).
+- Government discriminates against non-hindus
+- Ethnic discrimination sharpens Hindu identity
+- Hindu-based government denies AIDS problem -blames northeast for drug use, blame southern states for promiscuity

-How do individuals choose ethnic identity
+## How do individuals choose ethnic identity

-- Which dimension should voters/politicians exploit in politics
+- **Ethnicity** has many dimensions.
+Which dimension should voters/politicians exploit in politics
-- Puzzle: how do people choose votes in American? – an English speaking catholic latino in LA has 3 choices in playing the ethnic card (language, religion, skin colour.
-- Could mobilize fellow catholics against other faiths, mobilize English vs non-english, or mobilize fellow latinos
+- Puzzle: how do people choose votes in American? – an English speaking catholic latino in LA has 3 choices in playing the ethnic card (language, religion, skin colour) - Could mobilize fellow catholics against other faiths, mobilize English vs non-english, or mobilize fellow latinos
-- Logic: want to have the most chances of winning (mobilize the highest population), and most cheaply (least cost per person) – it’s not just about numbers.
+- Voters can split over either large or small ethnic dimensions
+  - India – they split over caste in 1910s, now they split over religion (muslim vs hindu)
+  - Kenya: voter split over tribes/clans under one-party rule, languages under multi-party rule
+  - Northern Ireland: religions
+- **the ethnic coalition has to be large enough to win power,  but small enough to minimize the sharing of resources with others**. **Politicians/voters always choose the minimum-winning coalition.**
-- They will focus on latinos as they want an ethnic coalition that is large enough to win, but small enough to keep the costs as low.
+  - They will focus on latinos(50%) as they want an ethnic coalition that is large enough to win, but small enough to keep the costs as low.
   - English speaking population too high – cost too high
   - Catholic population too low – cannot win.
+- Logic: want to have the most chances of winning (mobilize the highest population), and most cheaply (least cost per person) – it’s not just about numbers.
 - This is referred to as a minimum winning coalition
 - People sometimes choose to portray their ethnic identity differently at different times.
 - Voters in many countries split over tribes/clans under one party rules
 - They split over languages under multi-party competition.
-- Same thing in india – they split over caste in 1910s, now they split over religion (muslim vs hindu)
 - Why do politicians/voters build different types of ethnic coalitions
-- Remember that: the ethnic coalition has to be large enough to win power,  but small enough to minimize the sharing of resources with others
-- Politicians always choose the minimum-winning coalition.

-Conditions to a minimum-winning ethnic coalition.
+## Conditions to a minimum-winning ethnic coalition.

 - 1) how large is the arena for political competition.
 - 2) how large is the ethnic coalition (large = language, religion) or small (clans, tribes, etc.)